bforsbe/OccuPy/docs/Tutorials/intro.md

    power by dragging the slider.
 3. Try the same by sigmoid modification.
 Note that sigmoid has two parameters.
 4. Select the "plot" tab of the viewer to see how these modifications would alter the scale of the output compared to input.
 Where the colored line is below the dashed line, scale will be attenuated.
-Converesely, where the line is above the dashed line, scale will be amplified.
+Conversely, where the line is above the dashed line, scale will be amplified.
 5. Click the button "modify Map" to generate all desired modifications.
 6. When completed, **the preview is still just a preview**.
 To see the output, please click "Launch ChimeraX".
 This